buildpacks/docs/content/docs/features/dockerfiles.md

 Successfully built image hello-extensions
 ```

-* continuing...
 * `docker run hello-extensions` - run the application image; you should see something akin to: `curl 7.84.0-DEV`
-  * What happened: the `samples/curl` extension switched the run image to `run-image-curl` which has `curl` installed,
+* What happened: the `samples/curl` extension switched the run image to `run-image-curl` which has `curl` installed, so
-    so our process succeeded!
+  our process succeeded!

 ## What's next?